-The New Zealand Police Constabulary Group Life Insurance policy recognises the risks of being a police officer by providing life, terminal illness, critical illness insurance cover and total and permanent disablement cover.
+The New Zealand Police Constabulary Group Life Insurance policy recognises the risks of being a police officer by providing life, terminal illness and critical illness insurance cover.
 This is subsidised by New Zealand Police and subject to terms, conditions and exclusions.

 Member pays $7.67

 NZ Police contributes $10.74